JohnLacerdaOliveira/Console_PhoneBook/README.md

 ## Description
 Console PhoneBook is a personal learning project aimed at simplifying tasks of contact management and format conversion.
 The goal was to create a tool that would streamline contact managment processes without unnecessary complexity.

-The idea was simple: provide a user-friendly console application capable of performing all the essential CRUD operations on contacts—adding, viewing, updating, and deleting—while also offering the convenience of format conversion between popular formats like CSV, VCF, JSON, and XML.
+The idea was simple: provide a user-friendly console application capable of performing all the essential CRUD operations on a collection of contacts (adding, viewing, updating, and deleting) while also offering the convenience of format conversion between popular formats like CSV, VCF, JSON, and XML.

 Through this project, I gained valuable insights into software development, including coding practices, design considerations, and the importance of user experience.
 But perhaps most importantly, I discovered that even modest projects like this one have the potential to teach us a great deal when approached with curiosity and dedication.

-Console PhoneBook isn't meant to be the flashiest tool out there, but it's my hope that it can actully be a usefull tool for others facing similar challenges in managing their contacts and data formats.
+Console PhoneBook isn't meant to be the flashiest tool out there, but it's my hope that it can actually be a usefull tool for others facing similar challenges in managing their contacts and data formats.

 Give it a try, share your feedback